mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 1. Upgrade the core addons
 1. Upgrade the Kubernetes version

-If you have more than one Essential license, repeat all of these steps for each Essential cluster (management cluster).
+If you have more than one Essential cluster, repeat all of these steps for each Essential cluster (management cluster).

 <p class="message--note"><strong>NOTE:</strong> For pre-provisioned air-gapped environments, you must run <code>konvoy-image upload artifacts</code>.</p>